dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 Microsoft provides global technical, pre-sales, billing, and subscription support for Microsoft Intune.
 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in additional languages.

 Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
-Premier Support customers incur a charges for procedure questions (for example, how to go about configuring an Intune feature).
+Premier Support customers incur charges for procedure questions (for example, how to go about configuring an Intune feature).

-## Create an online service request
+## Create an online service ticket

 1. Sign in to the [Office 365 admin center](https://portal.office.com) with your Intune credentials.
 	>[!NOTE]
 	>
 	>Premier Support customers can open an Intune support ticket on the [Premier support page](https://support.microsoft.com/en-us/premier/contacts).

-2. Choose the Admin tile.
+2. Choose the **Admin** tile.
 3. On the left, under **Support**, choose **Support** to open a ticket.
 It's likely you will see the following message:

 	![Open a new Intune support ticket](../media/suport-open-ticket.png)

 	>[!NOTE]
 	>
-	>  Customers who have, or have had, an O365 account with 100 or fewer licenses, will see this, and should refer to [Alternate method to open a support ticket](#alternate-method-to-open-a-support-ticket).
+	>  Customers who have, or have had, an O365 account with 100 or fewer licenses, will see this message.
+If you see it, refer to [Create a support ticket with alternate methods](#create-a-support-ticket-with-alternate-methods).
 	> ![Alternate Intune support](../media/alternate-support-ui.png)

     -   For billing, licensing, and account issues select **Billing and product info**.